The1ntern/The1ntern.github.io/raspberrypi/sch_pihole/README.md

     ![Example database entry](./imgs/eggnog_tackle.png)

-1. With the ID of the blocklist that is intended to be used collect, the scripts to facilitate the database changes can be created.
+1. With the ID of the blocklist that is intended to be used collect, the script to facilitate the database changes can be created.

     ```bash
     touch /home/pi/block-tool.sh